TO SUBSCRIBE TO KATHY'S E-NEWS ABOUT ANIMAL RESCUE PROJECTS THAT SHE IS INVOLVED WITH:

 Featured below:

-- Kathy's RESCUE STORIES, a heart-moving and emotionally honest journal of some of her field rescue experiences beginning one day prior to Ike.
+- Kathy's RESCUE STORIES, a heart-moving but emotionally honest journal of some of her field rescue experiences, beginning one day prior to Ike.

 - Kathy will be updating her journal and wishlist periodically, so follow along for updates on the continued effect of Ike on Galveston Bay animals.